Stranger6667/css-inline/README.md

 [![docs.rs](https://docs.rs/css-inline/badge.svg)](https://docs.rs/css-inline/)
 [![gitter](https://img.shields.io/gitter/room/Stranger6667/css-inline.svg)](https://gitter.im/Stranger6667/css-inline)

 A crate for inlining CSS into HTML documents.
+It is built with Mozilla's Servo project components.

 When you send HTML emails, you need to use "style" attributes instead of "style" tags.
 For example, this HTML:

 ```html
 <html>